Editorial Standards

 Source sourcing

-Editorial posts (non-directory content) start from a real public complaint posted by a host or property manager on Reddit, the Airbnb Community Center, airhostsforum, Trustpilot, BiggerPockets, or YouTube.
+Editorial posts (non-directory content) start from a real public complaint posted by a host or property manager on Reddit, the Airbnb Community Center, airhostsforum, Trustpilot, BiggerPockets, YouTube creator channels, public Facebook host groups, and more.
 We link back to the originating thread so readers can verify the claim; the link is a citation, not an endorsement.

 Directory content (reviews, pair pages) starts from public product documentation, operator surveys we read across the source surfaces, and published pricing.
 Where pricing isn't disclosed we say so; we don't invent numbers or quote sales figures we can't confirm.